 “Our corporation should have listened to the customer more to determine how much material to buy in order to service the menu,“ Jay said.
 ‘It‘s like if you owned a popular seafood restaurant with a large menu, but underestimated the cost of the ingredients.“

 He also suggests that better communication with the customer might have limited the number of choices in terms of colors and other features, thus nipping the problem of too much inventory in the bud.
-“The customer might not have even known the problems that were being caused with their orders.“
+“The customer might not have even known the problems that were being caused by their orders.“

 Such communication might have improved aspects of the design, too.
-Jay felt the company was very successful in designing the product, but unsuccessful in designing the workflow.
+Jay felt the company was very successful in designing the product but unsuccessful in designing the workflow.
 “The product was top-notch, but the process was not.
 Again, too much inventory, too many choices, sequencing inventory levels were not maintained over time and too much money spent which bankrupted the company.“

 In terms of execution, a better scoping of the market would have made a difference.
 “They did not have a forecast of what and how much to buy.
-In the end it was pretty simple, they bought too many parts that did not sell,“ Jay explained.
-Shaking his heading as he thinks back, “we could have avoided the job cuts.“ Clearly, the last resort to problem solving in Jay’s mind.
+In the end, it was pretty simple, they bought too many parts that did not sell,“ Jay explained.
+Shaking his heading as he thinks back, “we could have avoided the job cuts.“ Clearly, the last resort to problem-solving in Jay’s mind.